 Were we right?
 Were we wrong?
 Were we close?

-Of course, being a prediction post, none of these are set in stone, so let’s revisit this post in December 2015 and see how close we were.
+Of course, being an SEO predictions post, none of these are set in stone, so let’s revisit this post in December 2015 and see how close we were.

 Merry Christmas and a happy new year from everyone in the Vertical Leap SEO team.
 See you in 2015!